William H. Stiles: After Congress

 On April 19, 1845, Stiles was appointed by U.S. President James Polk as chargé d'affaires to the Austrian Empire, a position which he held until October 1849.
 He wrote a history of the revolutionary events that unfolded during his time in Austria.

-He then returned to his beloved Etowah Cliffs in Cass County where he had a plantation, and lived with his wife Eliza Anne MacKay Stiles, and his children: Mary Cowper Stiles, William Henry Stiles Jr., and Robert MacKay Stiles, and was elected to the Georgia House of Representatives in 1858 and served as that body's speaker of the house.
+He then returned to his beloved Etowah Cliffs in Cass County, where he had a plantation, and lived with his wife, Eliza Anne MacKay Stiles, and his children: Mary Cowper Stiles, William Henry Stiles Jr., and Robert MacKay Stiles.
+He was elected to the Georgia House of Representatives in 1858 and served as that body's speaker of the house.

 Stiles served as one of Georgia's at-large delegates to the commercial congress in Montgomery, Alabama, in 1858.
 Also in 1858 he delivered an address, Southern Education for Southern Youth, to the Cherokee Baptist College.
 He also was a delegate to the 1860 Democratic National Convention.
 During the American Civil War, Stiles served as a colonel in the Confederate States Army.

 Death and burial

-He died in Savannah on December 20, 1865, and was buried in Laurel Grove Cemetery in that same city.
+He died in Savannah on December 20, 1865, and was buried in Laurel Grove Cemetery in that city.